TopHillRobotics/quadruped-robot-docs/docs/source/overview.rst

 Source Code Structure
 ==================

-This source code include four directories
+You can find the source code at `GitHub <https://github.com/TopHillRobotics/quadruped-robot/>`.
+The source code include four directories

 * **demo** contains various demos to understand the software architecture and algorithms.